Celebrating openness about animal research

-#BOARD23 is a global, 24-hour social media campaign that celebrates openness by biomedical institutions in communicating animal research.
+#BOARD24 is a global, 24-hour social media campaign that celebrates openness by biomedical institutions in communicating animal research.

-What happened this year for #BOARD23?
+What happened at last year's #BOARD23?

 Biomedical institutions from around the world shared their stories and experiences of being open about animal research with the public.